Logo

 Global consequences

 The global balance of power is shifting rapidly.
-While countries such as China and India are investing heavily in education and technology, Western countries such as the US and the Netherlands appear to be pulling out of the race by weakening their knowledge infrastructure.
+While countries such as China and India are investing heavily in education and technology, Western countries like the US and the Netherlands appear to be pulling out of the race by weakening their knowledge infrastructure.
 China now produces 27.2% of the most cited scientific articles, compared to 24.9% for the US.

 20180926_142855.jpg